- Faith and Worship

 All this was necessary and served as preparation for the immense joy and peace that would come after I accepted to follow him in the closest possible way — through the priesthood.

-I am now in my second year at the House of Formation in Little Rock where I continue discerning his will in my life.
+I am now in my third year of philosophy at the House of Formation in Little Rock where I continue discerning his will in my life.
 My deepest desire is to help catch the world on fire with the love of God through the priesthood.
-Thanks, and God bless!
+Thanks for your prayers, and God bless!